ilielucianno/DarkGhost-NDR/README.md

 ## What it does

-I built this to monitor my own networks (see my repositories to understand on what networks I tested it).
+I built this to monitor my own 2 nnetworks (see my repositories to understand on what networks I tested it).
 It learns how each device normally behaves and raises alerts when something changes.

 It does not use signatures.
 It looks for weird things in the network.